Nevada DUIs and DWIs

 Nevada SR-22 Insurance

-Part of the administrative DUI penalties and license reinstatement terms in Nevada is submitting proof of financial responsibility, usually required in the form of SR-22 insurance.
-Drivers who are obliged to present NV DUI insurance as a condition of their restoration procedure must also remember to maintain it for a period of 3 years from the date of reinstatement.
+Drivers who are obliged to present NV DUI insurance as a condition of their restoration procedure must also remember to maintain it for a period of three years from the date of reinstatement.
 If licensees fail to maintain the required insurance after DUI, the DMV will suspend their privilege to drive and notify them by certified mail.

 Nevada Laws That Pertain to DUI/DWI